iterative/dvc.org/static/docs/get-started/example-versioning.md

 to the cache.

 Next, we run the training with `python train.py`.
-We picked this example and datasets to be small enough to be run on your machine in a reasonable amount of time (a few minutes to train a model).
+We picked this example and datasets to be small enough to run on most computers in a reasonable amount of time (a few minutes to train a model).
 This command produces a bunch of files, among them `model.h5` and `metrics.json`, weights of the trained model and [metrics](/doc/commands-reference/metrics) history.
 The simplest way to capture